Ceramic Implant Systems

 The Dental Wellness Center has been recommending titanium root replacement implants to replace missing teeth since the 1980’s with astounding success.
-Always striving to be at the forefront regarding the usage of healthy dental materials for its patients, the Center is now offering a zirconia ceramic implant system to be used as an alternate to titanium implants.
+Always striving to be at the forefront regarding the usage of healthy dental materials for its patients, the Center is now offering zirconia ceramic implant systems to be used as an alternate to titanium implants.
 The following will introduce you to this new implant technology in the U.S. both in material type and concept, although it has been developed and used in Europe since the 1980’s.
-Dr. McBride has taken courses on ceramic implants, researched and sought out the best system available on the market.
-Through this research, he has become acquainted with a dentist whose family developed the CeraRoot implant system, Dr. Xavi Oliva.
-The following will introduce you to the concept of a ceramic implant system now being offered at the Center.
+Dr. McBride has taken courses on ceramic implants, researched and sought out the best systems available on the market.